-When people from other parts of the country think of Oregon, they usually think of Portland.
-Thanks to films, the Portlandia TV show, and news headlines, the state’s most populous city has a reputation for its hipsters, its politics, and, yes, its self-proclaimed weirdness.
+When people from other parts of the country think of Oregon, they usually think of Portland, but it is just one of the 10 most affordable cities to live in Oregon.
+However, thanks to films, the Portlandia TV show, and news headlines, the state’s most populous city has a reputation for its hipsters, its politics, and, yes, its self-proclaimed weirdness.
 However, the state of Oregon is a state of contrasts.

 Oregon is a study in contrasts.
 It has 363 miles of the most breathtaking coastline you’ll encounter anywhere in the world.
 But it also has dense forests, mountain ranges, and high desert country.
 Here’re the 10 Best Cities to Live in Oregon…